ilhaniskurt/songradar-backend/README.md

 - **Password Hashing**: All user passwords are securely hashed before being stored in the SQLite database.
 - **Unique User Validation**: Denies the creation of users with existing usernames or emails.
 - **Email Validation**: Checks for valid email format during the sign-up process.
+- **Strong Password Policy**: Passwords must meet the following conditions:
+  - Minimum length of 8 characters
+  - At least one uppercase letter
+  - At least one lowercase letter
+  - At least one numeric digit
+  - At least one special character
+  - No whitespace allowed

 ## Technology Stack